 Minimizes Serious Falls

-This tells you the percent of patients who sustained a major fall.
-Falls leading to serious injury are considered to be an indicator of the quality of nursing care .
-Major falls are often the result of lower quality nursing care.
+This tells you the percent of residents that have had a major fall.
+Falls resulting in serious injury are considered to be an indicator of nursing care .
+Major falls are routinely the result of lower quality nursing care.

 Minimizes Urinary Tract Infections

-This datapoint is an indication of the percentage of long-term patients that sustained urinary tract infections.
-UTI's may be a sign of a facility with lower levels of hygiene.
-However, this statistic may be skewed for certain nursing homes due to inconsistent reporting standards for infections.
+This datapoint indicates the percentage of long-term patients who suffered from urinary tract infections.
+UTI's could be an indication of poor nursing care.
+Nevertheless, this statistic could also be skewed for some nursing homes due to different reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication